-The spotter should sit securely on the passenger seat and hold onto the hand-grip with one hand and the finger grip with the other hand, and place his/her feet firmly on the footrest for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.
+The spotter should sit securely on the passenger seat and hold onto the hand-grip 2 with one hand and the finger grip 3 with the other hand, and place his/her feet firmly on the footrest 4 for proper balance while facing to the rear to watch the skier's hand signals and his or her condition.

-- Handgrip

-- 2 Finger grip

-- 3 Footrest

-- Your control while pulling a skier is affected by the skier's ability, as well as water and weather conditions.
+Your control while pulling a skier is affected by the skier's ability, as well as water and weather conditions.